 DCPS is the local public school system of Washington, DC.
-DC law requires students to attend school between their 5th and 18th birthdays2 http://enrolldcps.dc.gov/node/41 Contact the Enrollment Team enroll@k12.dc.gov or (202) 478-5738 which generally corresponds to kindergarten through grade 12.
+DC law requires students to attend school between their 5th and 18th birthdays2 Identify A Student's In-Boundary School http://enrolldcps.dc.gov/node/41 Contact the Enrollment Team enroll@k12.dc.gov or (202) 478-5738 which generally corresponds to kindergarten through grade 12.
+Students who are 5 years old by September 30 are considered compulsory age and are required to attend school.
 All DCPS schools are free to DC residents.
 Every compulsory age student who lives in Washington, DC, has at least one right-to-attend DCPS school per grade band - a school where he or she can enroll at any time.
 A right-to-attend school can be identified as a student's in-boundary school or feeder pattern school.
 Students may attend their right-to-attend school(s) for grades K-12 without applying through the My School DC lottery.